itsaravindanand/CECS_574_Custom_Metrics_Driven_HPA_in_Kubernetes/README.md

 ### Step 4: Build Docker Image Using Dockerfile

-Build the Docker image using the following command:
+Build the Docker image using the following command from the root folder of the Orchestrator Project:

 ```bash
 docker build -t orchestrator:latest .